SharePoint/sp-dev-docs/docs/apis/migration-perm-guidance.md

 ---
 # Migration permission guidance

-## Understanding security scope, role assignments and item limits during migration

 You need to be aware of three key numbers as you plan your migration to OneDrive or SharePoint especially when you have a hierarchy of deeply nested folders.
 They are: (1) the number of SharePoint unique permission scopes, (2) the number of role assignments, and (3) the total number of items in a list or library.

-### Permissions: Inherited and unique
+## Permissions: Inherited and unique

 Inherited permissions are set as the default at the root site collection level and are applied to the other locations and objects within that site collection.
 Unique permissions are all other permissions that differ (or “break”) from what is set at the root.
 In SharePoint, you can set unique permissions all the way down to the item level.